ihenvyr/react_chrome_extension/README.md

 # react-chrome-extension

-It's a boilerplate with a basic counter app using react-chrome-redux library.
+It's a boilerplate with a basic counter app using webext-redux library.

 ## Getting Started